parse-community/docs/_includes/cloudcode/cloud-code.md

 });
 ```

-### Some considerations to be aware of:
+## Some considerations to be aware of
-- It does not set the user on the request object - technically, the user has not yet been provided a session until after beforeLogin is successfully completed

 - It waits for any promises to resolve
+- The user is not available on the request object - the user has not yet been provided a session until after beforeLogin is successfully completed
-- Like `afterSave` on `Parse.User`, it will not save mutations to the user unless explicitly saved.
+- Like `afterSave` on `Parse.User`, it will not save mutations to the user unless explicitly saved

-#### `beforeLogin` will run...
+### The trigger will run...
 - On username & password logins
 - On `authProvider` logins

-#### `beforeLogin` will __not__ run...
+### The trigger won't run...
 - On sign up
 - If the login credentials are incorrect